NicoHood/HoodLoader2/Readme.md

 Download avr-dude [here](http://download.savannah.gnu.org/releases/avrdude/) (avrdude-6.1-mingw32.zip for windows).
 Open a cmd or bash and try the following code.
 You can also create a .bat file for easier uploading.
 The .bat files are also located in */tools*.

+This can also be used to erase the program from your 16u2 if you always want to use it as normal USB-Serial bridge again.

 ```
 #select com port/device and .hex file